 Derma rollers can be used for all skin types, but you shouldn’t use one if you have skin conditions like rosacea, active acne, and extremely sensitive skin.
 Choose derma rollers that have needles that are between 0.25mm to 1.0mm for the face, anything above 1.5mm or above should be avoided since they are designed for use on the body.
 You might also have slight bleeding when using needles over 0.5mm.

-Look for titanium microneedles over surgical steel, and choose a density of 540 needles for better coverage.
+Choose a density of 540 needles for better coverage.
 There are derma rollers with detachable heads with different needle sizes, and there are different roller heads that specifically target the eye or lip area.
-The Artistry Hong Kong recommends the Derma Roller System which have needles at 0.5mm in length or the 6 in 1 Derma Roller System which provides heads for the body and eye area.
+At THEA, we recommend starting your microneedling journey for face only with Derma Roller which has needles at 0.5mm in length or the 6 in 1 Derma Roller System which provides attachments for the body, face, eye and lip area at different needle lengths.

 Using a derma roller at home

 Microneedling is best combined with a topical treatment, like a vitamin-rich serum or platelet rich plasma (PRP).
-Rolling will enhance a products’ absorption, so be aware with applying alpha hydroxyl acids or retinols and avoid them completely until your skin gets used to this procedure.
+Rolling will enhance products’ absorption, so be aware with applying alpha hydroxyl acids or retinols as they can cause skin sensitivity and avoid them completely until your skin gets used to this procedure.

 After you’ve cleansed and applied your skin serum, apply gentle pressure while rolling your device over your skin vertically, horizontally and diagonally.
 Aim to do two to four rolls each way in the same area and then move on to the next section.
 After the rolling is done in every area of the face, apply a second layer of serum.
-Wait a few minutes before applying other creams and lotions other than your serum.
+Wait a few minutes before applying other creams and lotions.

 When and how often should I do it?